Tracking Your Baby’s Hearing and Speech Development

 - Listens to simple stories and songs

-- Has a good vocabulary of at least 40 words
+- Has a vocabulary of at least 40 words

 - Uses sentences with two or three words

-If you have any concerns about your child's hearing, at any age, call your baby's pediatrician.
+If you have concerns about your child’s hearing at any age, contact your pediatrician promptly.

-To check your baby's hearing, hearing tests are typically conducted on newborns or within the first few weeks of their life.
-These hearing tests can be performed using the methods of Otoacoustic Emission (OAE) or Auditory Brainstem Response (ABR).
+To check your baby’s hearing, tests are typically done soon after birth or within the first few weeks of life.
+These tests can be conducted using either the Otoacoustic Emission (OAE) or Auditory Brainstem Response (ABR) methods.

 -